Thomas specialises in clinical negligence, professional negligence, and personal injury law.

 T v S and Co (2020 ongoing), instructed on behalf of the defendant accountants concerning the scope of the firm’s retainer and whether tax advice should have been volunteered

-Q v S (2018 ongoing) acting for the defendant accountant in a matter concerning allegedly defective advice as to a share buy-back agreement by a foreign company
+Q v S (settled 2021) acting for the defendant accountant in a matter concerning allegedly defective advice as to a share buy-back agreement by a foreign company

 M v D & Ors (2018), involved in the settlement of a case on behalf of a construction company in a multi-defendant matter involving damage to computer servers following the demolition of part of a party wall